-We could define the environment as the space outside of the system’s boundaries from which the system retrieves the resources needed for its existence, growth and work, and for the preservation (or increase) of its organization.
+We could define the environment as the space outside of the system’s boundaries from which the system retrieves the resources needed for its existence, growth, and work, and the preservation (or increase) of its organization.
 We can also state that the main function of any dynamical system is creating internal order from external disorder.

 The only environment for memes (meme cells), in the present phase of evolution, is the human mind, instantiated in the organism’s neural substrate, and the informational resources there produced and stored through the lifetime of the organism as a whole.
 There are no memes without and out of this environment.

 First, I must say that I do not agree with Mario Vaneechoutte that the (organic) cell is the only replicating system on Earth, neither do I agree with the widely used term of self-replication.
-Form can be replicated but substance doesn’t.
+The form can be replicated but the substance doesn’t.
 So, it may be correct to speak about self-replication only if “self” is here for the form of a structure (as identified by an observing system).

 Resource substance is then structured by this production process in a new organized form or system.
 However, even if some regularities can be identified in these forms, they are not the “same”.
 When a copy is made on a copy machine (replicating system) the form of the original is copied on another piece of paper (substrate) using other resources from that of the original.
 It is not self-replication at all.
-Replication is a process of producing one or more new entities (copies) having the “same” form.
-As it always happens in any production process, there are no guaranties that the form of the copy will be identical to that of the original.
+Replication is the process of producing one or more new entities (copies) having the “same” form.
+As it always happens in any production process, there is no warranty that the form of the copy will be identical to that of the original.

 So, replication is a process performed by replication systems (replicators).
-The products of replication are structures or systems of the similar form called replicas, replicata or replicates.
-Their form might be the “same” (depending on the quality of the replication process) but they are all made from different substance.
+The products of replication are structures or systems of a similar form called replicas, replicata, or replicates.
+Their form might be the “same” (depending on the quality of the replication process) but they are all made from a different substance.
 Moreover, the substance can even be of a completely different type.
-A form is transformed if the copy is made of the same kind of substance as the original, or can be transduced if the replicated form is produced in some other type of substance (H.C.Speel, 1997).
+A form is transformed if the copy is made of the same kind of substance as the original, or can be transduced if the replicated form is produced (imprinted) in some other type of substance (H.C.Speel, 1997).
 Sometimes, such copies are called models of the “real” system (structure).

 Mind – the Memetic Environment

 How can it be that the human brain substrate contains both the memetic system and all the resources necessary for meme reproduction?
 The non-substantial nature of the mind is the reason why it is such a hard task to find and locate it in the substance of the brain.
-It all depends of how we define the system.
+It all depends on how we define the system.

 It will (may) perhaps be easier now for the interested reader to recognize the similarity between memes and genes.
-Both genes and memes are forms, in-formed in different substrates.
-As structured forms they can not replicate themselves without the aid of some appropriate system (cell) and the environment from which they can retrieve the resources needed for the production of new replicas.
+Both genes and memes are forms, informed in different substrates.
+As structured forms, they can not replicate themselves without the aid of some appropriate system (cell) and the environment from which they can retrieve the resources needed for the production of new replicas.
 But what they can do, is to interact with the substrate inside their systems’ boundaries, preserving and increasing in this manner their system’s organizational level.

 So, here it is, finally, the “heretic” idea: Neither genes nor memes are replicators, only their systems (cells) can perform this role.
 They are interactors able to interact and bring order (stability) to the chaotic substance retrieved by their systems from the environment.
-Memes and genes are static, rate independent code structures (instructions) that will in an appropriate system environment trigger the program of production, replication or/and higher level interaction (between systems).
+Memes and genes are static, rate-independent code structures (instructions) that will in an appropriate system environment trigger the program of production, replication, or/and higher-level interaction (between systems).